 Putin tries to exterminate us as a nation, as Hitler tried to exterminate the Jewish people during World War II

-Roman Shvartsman was born in Bershad, to the north of Odesa in Ukraine, in 1936.
-As a child, he was deported to the Bershad ghetto in the summer of 1941 because of his Jewish faith.
+Roman Shvartsman was born in Bershad, to the north of Odesa, in Ukraine in 1936.
+As a child, he was deported to the Bershad ghetto in the summer of 1941, because of his Jewish faith.
 Today, Shvartsman is chairman of the Ukrainian Association of Jews – Former Prisoners of Ghetto and Nazi Concentration Camps, among other positions.

 ZMINA publishes his speech at the Bundestag.